South Africa faces strike wave as labor strife widens

 “All of this, we think, has created a situation where there are very high wage demands and a loss of patience with more moderate negotiating frameworks,” he said in Cape Town.

-Kevin Lings, chief economist at Stanlib, told Reuters that more strikes would scare off potential investors and raise the cost of international borrowing for South Africa, if they led to further credit downgrades.
+Kevin Lings, chief economist at Stanlib, said more strikes would frighten away potential investors and increase the cost of international borrowing for South Africa, if they led to further credit downgrades.

-“Overall, it has already done South Africa quite significant damage and obviously ongoing strike action will continue to undermine the ability of South Africa to prosper,” he said.
+“Overall, it has already done South Africa quite significant damage and obviously ongoing strike action will continue to undermine the ability of South Africa to prosper,” he told Reuters.

-Labor accounts for over 50 percent of costs and gold’s spot price is 30 percent lower than the record peak of over $1,920 an ounce it attained almost two years ago.

-“I do think that there needs to be some kind of recognition by organized labor of the situation the mines find themselves in.
-The gold industry is frankly in crisis,” said Nick Holland, chief executive of Gold Fields (GFIJ.J).

-The NUM represents about 64 percent of the roughly 140,000 miners in the South African gold industry, where major operators include AngloGold Ashanti (ANGJ.J), Gold Fields (GFIJ.J), Harmony (HARJ.J) and Sibanye Gold (SGLJ.J).
+The NUM represents about 64 percent of the roughly 140,000 miners in the South African gold industry, where major operators include AngloGold Ashanti, Gold Fields, Harmony and Sibanye Gold.

-The opposing sides in the gold sector remain far apart after the weeks of talks.
-The employers’ latest offer was a 6 percent wage increase for some categories.
+The opposing sides in the gold sector remain far apart after the weeks of talks, with virtually no narrowing of the gap between the unions and employers, whose latest offer was a 6 percent wage increase for some categories.

-The NUM, which wants a 60 percent hike, walked out of the talks with a smaller union, UASA, and applied for a so-called “certificate of non-resolution” from the government mediator, which was granted.
+The NUM, which is seeking a 60 percent increase, walked out of the talks along with a smaller union UASA and applied for what is known in South Africa as a “certificate of non-resolution” from the government mediator, which was granted.
 This effectively allows them to strike.

 “The earliest we will issue companies with notice of the strike is Monday next week,” NUM spokesman Lesiba Seshoka said.

-With such notice normally coming 48 hours before any action, this meant a gold industry stoppage could start on Wednesday.
+With such notice normally being given 48 hours before any action, this meant a stoppage in the gold industry could start on Wednesday.

 A membership turf war between NUM and AMCU was behind last year’s mine violence.

-The construction stoppage that has already been announced would affect major companies such as Wilson Bayly Holmes Ovcon (WBOJ.J), Aveng Ltd (AEGJ.J) and Group Five Ltd (GRFJ.J).
+The stoppage in the construction sector which has already been announced would affect major companies such as Wilson Bayly Holmes Ovcon, Aveng Ltd and Group Five Ltd.

 South Africa’s faltering economy is already losing an estimated $60 million a day to a strike by 30,000 workers in the car manufacturing sector that accounts for 6 percent of gross domestic product.

-This strike entered its fourth day on Thursday and has affected global firms operating in South Africa, including Toyota (7203.T), Ford (F.N) and General Motors (GM.N).
+This strike entered its fourth day on Thursday and has affected global firms operating in South Africa, including Toyota, Ford and General Motors.

+In the gold sector, companies are being squeezed between growing worker militancy which has pushed up wage costs and falling bullion prices.

+Labor accounts for over 50 percent of costs and gold’s spot price is 30 percent lower than the record peak of over $1,920 an ounce it reached almost two years ago.
+About half of the country’s shafts are losing money at these levels, the industry says.

-Additional reporting by Dave Dolan, Peroshni Govender, Jon Herskovitz and Benon Oluka in Johannesburg; Writing by Pascal Fletcher; Editing by Mark Heinrich
+Additional reporting by Dave Dolan, Peroshni Govender and Benon Oluka in Johannesburg; Writing by Pascal Fletcher; Editing by David Stamp